Epidemic "momentum" and a conservation law for infectious disease dynamics

 Most developments in the mathematical theory of epidemics trace back to the extremely influential contributions of Kermack and McKendrick (\KM) \citeref{KermMcKe27,KermMcKe32,KermMcKe33} in the early 20th century.
-The simplest model that \KM described---the susceptible-infected-removed (SIR) model---has had enormous impact because it is motivated by biological mechanism, is easy to understand, has solutions that resemble observed epidemics, and is mathematically tractable in the sense that important features of solutions of the model can be described with simple analytical expressions.
+The simplest model that \KM described---now known as the (basic) susceptible-infectious-removed (SIR) model---is usually written

-Here, we show that a new concept makes generic epidemic models---including the most general model considered by \KM---equally tractable.
-Moreover, it enables robust estimation of fundamental outbreak parameters.
+where $N=S+I+R$ is the (constant) total population size, and $\beta$ and $\gamma$ are the (constant) rates of transmission and recovery, respectively.
+The SIR model \labelcref{eq:SIRstandard} has had enormous impact because it is motivated by biological mechanism, is easy to understand, has solutions that resemble observed epidemics, and is mathematically tractable in the sense that important features of solutions of the model can be described with simple analytical expressions.